-- the issue on 19 November 2019 of zero coupon convertible securities to Bergen Global Opportunity Fund, LP (the "Investor"), a US based institutional investment fund as detailed in Notes 14 and 20 of the financial statements on pages 39 and 45; and - a placing of shares on 25 February 2020 to clients of the Company's joint broker, Peterhouse Capital Limited, as detailed in Note 14 of the financial statements on page 39; and - a share subscription deed on 2 April 2020 with Precious Metals Capital Group LLC, a U.S. based institutional specialist investor, as detailed in Notes 14 and 21 of the financial statements on pages 39 and 45.
+- the issue on 19 November 2019 of zero coupon convertible securities to Bergen Global Opportunity Fund, LP (the "Investor"), a US based institutional investment fund as detailed in Notes 14 and 20 of the Financial Statements; and - a placing of shares on 25 February 2020 to clients of the Company's joint broker, Peterhouse Securities Ltd, as detailed in Notes 14 of the Financial Statements; and - a share subscription deed on 2 April 2020 with Precious Metals Capital Group LLC, a U.S. based institutional specialist investor, as detailed in Notes 14 and 21 of the Financial Statements.